CodeGuild-co/EarlDescent/README.md

 # EarlDescent
-A website that helps you get the most points in Countdown.
+A website that supposedly helps you get the most points in Countdown.

 Credits:

 - Thomas Calland